 Looking at the Content Knowledge scores, it can be seen the Exemplary and Proficient scores were earned with approximately the same frequency though Proficient has a bit of a tendency to show more responses than Exemplary.
-On the other hand, Content Alignment has a stronger set of Exemplary responses than does Proficient and equally notable, science has a clear lead in Exemplary responses.
+On the other hand, Content Alignment has as a properties of the proficient and equally notable, science has a clear lead in Exemplary responses.
 This same trend is even more pronounced with Sources of Information where the Exemplary responses have a strong showing relative to the Proficient frequencies; however, the good news is a rating of Proficiency in itself signifies candidates are perceived by their supervising classroom teachers as being successful, and hence, these candidates were prepared in a successful teacher education program to the extent the MSTA assesses.
 Finally, it is noted that Research Driven Lessons has very similar qualities as Content Knowledge.